 § 132A-1.
 Purpose and Findings

-To preserve property values and aesthetic resources of the Town, the Town has determined that regulation of Shipping Containers, shipping containers, and other structures used for temporary or permanent storage is appropriate.
+To preserve property values and aesthetic resources of the Town, the Town has determined that regulation of Shipping Containers, and other like structures used for temporary or permanent storage is appropriate.
 It is the intention of the Town Board to maintain a clean, wholesome and attractive community and to guard against the creation of nuisances and conditions that may: (A) endanger the health, safety and welfare of the residents; (B) reduce the value of properties; (C) interfere with the use and enjoyment of adjoining properties; and (D) interfere with the well-being of the public.
 The Board finds that from time to time containers are needed by the citizens of the Town for various reasons, including but not limited to construction or storage of personal belongings.
 Nevertheless, the presence of containers can have a negative impact on health, safety, and welfare of the citizens of the Town.
-This Local Law is intended to minimize the adverse effects that containers may have by regulating the amount of time and location, which they may be parked, or stored, on properties in certain zoning districts.
+This Local Law is intended to minimize the adverse effects that containers may have by regulating the amount of time and location, where they may be parked, or stored, on properties in certain zoning districts.
 The purpose of this law is to protect the public health, safety, and welfare of the residents and aesthetic resources, and the general welfare of the Town and its residents.
 The Town finds that regulation of Shipping Containers is in the best interest of the Town.

 § 132A-2.
 Definitions